poganyg/IIR-filter/README.md

 # IIR-filter
-An IIR filter class implementation in Python.
+An IIR filter class implementation in Python 3.

 This filter class is capable to do low/high/bandpass and stopband filterings with different filter designs: Butterworth or Chebyshev Type I/II.